-The Bauer scale factory is located in the Berchtesgadener Land in the small town of Laufen on the border to Austria and the Salzburger Land.
+The Bauer scale factory is located in the Berchtesgadener Land in the small city of Laufen on the border to Austria and the Salzburger Land.
 The Salzach, an Alpine river with its origin in the eastern Hohe Tauern, flows through Laufen.
 Laufen’s history is inextricably linked with this river and the salt shipping industry and owes its rise to the salt trade.

 On the opposite side of the Salzach lies Laufen’s former suburb Oberndorf near Salzburg.
 In the “Silent Night Chapel”, which can also be visited in Oberndorf, Franz Xaver Brunner and Joseph Mohr composed the world’s most famous Christmas song “Silent Night, Holy Night”.